bmonreal/adv_lab_data_analysis/tech_intro/git.md

 # Connecting to github.com

 Go to github.com and create an account.
 Follow all the instructions for getting git software installed on your computer.
+You will need to set up an ssh key for making secure connections to github; Prof. Copi has detailed instructions on this at [Github_account_setup.pdf](Github_account_setup.pdf)

 ## Getting a copy of an existing repo
 On the left side of your browser window is a list of your repositories.
 I have added you as a collaborator to a repository called `bmonreal/adv_lab_student_work`.
 Click on that.